 Every year, January 1st comes and goes whether the world or we are ready or not.
-2016 has started and it has the possibility to take us where no year has ever taken us!
+The New Year has started and it has the possibility to take us where no year has ever taken us!
 Dreams, goals and new beginnings are right here in our grasp waiting for us to put them into action.
 Time is a wasting, get going and hang on for the amazing ride ahead.
 Whoaaaa!
 Wait a minute, you might say.
 I was not ready for the New Year.
-I have work still left to do from 2015, unmet goals, relationships left ’unattended’, financial constraints and weight to lose from all that holiday eating in 2014!
+I have work still left to do from last year, unmet goals, relationships left ’unattended’, financial constraints and weight to lose from all that holiday eating in the year before last!

 New year, new resolutions